WilderMinds/heartbeat/README.md

 ```

-User also has an option to force either Networking Method
+User also has an option to override either Networking Method
 ```
 // force system to use API calls regardless of url scheme/protocol configParams.forceSendViaApiCall = true